-Recipe 101: Baked Chicken Meatballs - This simple to make recipie can be used at your next party or event as an appetizer or used to fill sliders.
-These Chicken Baked Meatballs are easy to make and will leave your guest talking and wanting more.
+Recipe 101: Baked Chicken Meatballs - This simple to make recipe can be used at your next party or event as an appetizer or used to fill sliders.
+These Chicken Baked Meatballs are easy to make and will leave your guests talking and wanting more.

 Serves 4, or more as appetizers or sliders

 3Threeslices Italian bread, torn into small bits (1 cup)